SagaOfAGuy/linkedin-profile-downloader/README.md

 ![alt text](image-4.png)

-# Building the extension
+# Building the extension (Optional)
 1. To build this extension, we first need to download any dependency packages.
-To do this, we can run the command below to install needed packages:
+To do this, we can run the command below to install needed packages.
+Make sure to navigate to the directory that houses the project before run the command below:
 ```bash
 npm install
 ```